Ten Principles of Crisis Communication

 Crisis management and crisis communications can feel daunting for both communications professionals and those in crisis management teams working alongside those looking after crisis communications.
 I can remember the first few times I participated in crisis exercises at OSRL.
 I'm not ashamed to say I was a bit overwhelmed.
 I have more than 20 years experience in marketing and communications and the thought of being involved in a real, fast-moving crisis is still a slightly daunting one.
 And I'm in a much better position now than 20 years ago in terms of knowledge and experience.

-This blog is the second version of my blog on crisis communications.
+This article is the second version of my article on crisis communications.
 I wrote the first one and then decided against publishing it.
 Why am I being open about that?
 Because I realised that I had completely ignored my own advice and not written from a human perspective the first time around.

-This realisation came after my colleague Dave Rouse shared a blog written by Alistair Campbell covering the same topic.
-Here's the blog if you would like to read it.
+This realisation came after my colleague Dave Rouse shared an article written by Alistair Campbell covering the same topic.
+Here's the article if you would like to read it.

 Any crisis communications should tap into the very essence of this.
 If you were in the shoes of someone affected by a crisis, what you would want to hear and how you would like to feel – reassured, respected, understood.
 You can follow all my principles below and completely ignore the empathy point, and your communications will likely fail.

 Jacinda Ardern, New Zealand Prime Minister is an example of why empathetic communications works.